Bushwalking in Australia: Essential Hiking Safety Tips

 Plan your bushwalk

-Never walk alone, Jamie did and look what happened to him.
-Try to walk in groups of at least four, that way if you do get in trouble you can split into safe groups of two - one to get help (if you can't call for it) and one to stay put.
+Never walk alone; try to walk in groups of at least four, that way if you do get in trouble you can split into safe groups of two – one to get help (if you can't call for it) and one to stay in one place.

 Take extra clothing to be prepared for a sudden change in weather.
 Also, don't be a hero - turn back if the weather starts closing in or if things are starting to feel out of control.